 Elemental of Surprise

-Elemental of Surprise is the second Divine Shield option in Elemental tribe that you can go for.
+Elemental of Surprise is the second Divine Shield option in the Elemental tribe that you can go for.
 Getting him alone won’t change much, but considering that Elemental of Surprise is a late-stage minion, you will probably either have a buffed-up board of Elementals or buffed-up Elementals in Tavern (meaning that he will have higher stats).
-Whatever the case is, tripling, buffing, and providing Divine Shield is a great thing to do and you should definitely search for this minion.
+Whatever the case is, tripling, buffing, and providing Divine Shield is a great thing to do, and you should definitely search for this minion.

 Image Credits: Blizzard Entertainment, Hearthstone.